toobajatoi/Jobflux/autoscout/INSTALL.md

 ### Step 5: Start Using!
 1. Go to any job listing on LinkedIn, Wellfound, or Indeed
-2. Look for the AutoScout floating button
+2. Look for the Jobflux floating button
 3. Click it and generate personalized outreach messages!

 ## 🎯 What You'll Get